kauwelab/PolyRiskScore/static/downloadables/README.md

 These parameters must be present in order for the PRSKB CLI tool to run calculations.
 If any of these are missing, the tool will give you the option of printing out the usage statement or starting the interactive menu.

 * **-f inputFilePath** -- The location of the file to calculate polygenic risk scores for.
-Can be a VCF or a TXT file (see note on *Using a TXT with required parameters* for the format of the txt file.) or a zip file of the VCF or TXT file.
+Can be a VCF or a TXT file (see note on *Using a TXT with required parameters* for the format of the txt file) or a zip file of the VCF or TXT file.
 * **-o outputFilePath** -- The location the output file should be created at.
 Must be either a TSV or a JSON file.
 * **-r refGen** -- The reference genome the samples in the input file.
 Acceptable values are **hg17**, **hg18**, **hg19**, and **hg38**.
 * **-c pValueCutoff** -- The p-value cutoff for snps that will be included.
 Any snp that has a p-value greater than the cutoff will not be considered for calculation.